Red Sox, fans rally around Ortiz after shooting

 David Ortiz helped his adopted city recover from the Boston Marathon bombings.
-And now the Boston Red Sox are calling on their fans to reciprocate for their beloved Big Papi.
+Now the Boston Red Sox are calling on their fans to reciprocate for their beloved Big Papi.

 Ortiz, 43, was shot at a club in Santo Domingo.
-A team of surgeons operated on Ortiz for six hours and removed part of his intestines and colon, as well as his gallbladder.
-Ortiz also suffered liver damage.
+A team of surgeons operated on Ortiz for six hours and repaired damage done by the bullet to both intestines and his liver.
+They also had to remove Ortiz's gallbladder to work on the liver, though the gallbladder itself was not damaged.

 "I didn't sleep very well last night,'' said Red Sox special assistant Jason Varitek, who was Ortiz's teammate for nearly a decade.
 "I don't think anybody did.''

-The shooting occurred during Game 6 of the Stanley Cup Final and stole the city's attention from the Bruins victory as fans and former teammates stayed up into the morning searching for information on Ortiz's condition.
-Longtime rivals turned to social media to offer their best wishes; former Dominican president Leonel Fernandez visited him in the hospital.
+The shooting occurred during Game 6 of the Stanley Cup Final and stole the city's attention from the Bruins' victory, as fans and former teammates stayed up into the morning hoping for information on Ortiz's condition.
+Longtime rivals turned to social media to offer their best wishes, and former Dominican president Leonel Fernandez visited Ortiz in the hospital.

 "It shocked us to the core,'' Kennedy said.
 "It was jarring, stunning and, frankly, terrifying.
 It was a horrific incident.
 Our focus right now is exclusively to focus on his health and well-being [and] to get David back here in Boston.''